FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: FreeStyle

 \subsection{Preliminaries}

-Diffusion models~\cite{sohl2015deep,DDPM} involve a forward diffusion process and a reverse denoising process, designed for modeling the mapping between the actual data distribution and the distribution of Gaussian noise.
+Diffusion models~\cite{DDPM} involve a forward diffusion process and a reverse denoising process.
 During the forward process, Gaussian noise $\epsilon$ is progressively added to the clean sample $x_0$, with the intensity of the added noise $\epsilon$ increasing as $t\in\left[1, 2, \dots ,T\right]$ increases.
 The noised image at step $t$ is obtained through the diffusion process: